tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Paid Network.md

 Amount Stolen:: $160,000,000

-Private Key Compromise
+Tags:: Private Key Compromise

+---

+## Details

 $160M (PAID) minted and sold.

-other indicators: exit swiftly to tornado. midnight utc. [[Inside Job]] speculation.
+other indicators: exit swiftly to tornado. midnight utc.
+Inside Job speculation.
 CISA/FBI shilled report on Laz/crypto within a week.

-PAID Network, a crypto project that utilizes an Ethereum-based token, has suffered a [[Smart Contract]], resulting in the minting of nearly $160 million worth of tokens by the attacker.
+PAID Network, a crypto project that utilizes an Ethereum-based token, has suffered a Smart Contract, resulting in the minting of nearly $160 million worth of tokens by the attacker.

 On March 5, 2021, the PAID Network smart contract was compromised by an attacker.
 By exploiting flaws in how the smart contract was secured and managed, the attacker was able to extract approximately $100 million worth of $PAID tokens, and converted about $3 million of it to Ether before being blocked by the PAID Network team.

 The PAID attacker took advantage of poor Private Key Compromise practices at PAID, not a vulnerability in the PAID smart contract.
 The network relied on a single private key to manage control over the smart contract; by compromising that private key, the attacker was able to gain control over the upgrade functionality of the contract

 ## On-Chain